awsdocs/aws-cloudtrail-user-guide/doc_source/turn-on-cloudtrail-in-additional-accounts.md

-# Turning on CloudTrail in Additional Accounts<a name="turn-on-cloudtrail-in-additional-accounts"></a>
+# Turning on CloudTrail in additional accounts<a name="turn-on-cloudtrail-in-additional-accounts"></a>

 You can use the console or the command line interface to turn on CloudTrail in additional AWS accounts\.

-## Using the Console to Turn on CloudTrail in Additional AWS Accounts<a name="turn-on-cloudtrail-in-additional-accounts-console"></a>
+## Using the console to turn on CloudTrail in additional AWS accounts<a name="turn-on-cloudtrail-in-additional-accounts-console"></a>

 You can use the CloudTrail console to turn on CloudTrail in additional accounts\.